Friday, November 16, 2012 at New York Law School

 Additional support provided by the American Bar Association Commission on Law and Aging; the National Academy of Elder Law Attorneys; the Elder Law Section of the New York State Bar Association; Compassion and Choices of New York; and Collaborative for Palliative Care, Westchester/NYS Southern Region.

 Selected papers presented at the symposium will be published in a forthcoming issue of the New York Law School Law Review.
-Click here to pre-order a copy.
+Information about the related issue is available here.

 PROGRAM AND SPEAKERS

 Continental breakfast was available in the Events Center.

 - Peter J. Strauss, Symposium Chair, Adjunct Professor, New York Law School